 What is Stanford Social Innovation Review?

 Since its founding in 2003, Stanford Social Innovation Review (SSIR) has emerged as the preeminent publication for people engaged in social innovation.
-We publish cutting-edge, authoritative thinking on important issues facing leaders of nonprofits, foundations, businesses, and government bodies.
+We publish authoritative, cutting-edge thinking on issues facing leaders of nonprofits, foundations, businesses, and government agencies.

-SSIR is based at Stanford University in Silicon Valley, but it is written for a global audience of changemakers.
+SSIR is based at the Center on Philanthropy and Civil Society at Stanford University in Silicon Valley, but it is written for a global audience of changemakers.
 We cover a wide range of topics, including social entrepreneurship, nonprofit management, and philanthropic strategies, as well as educational reform, poverty alleviation, and environmental protection.

-SSIR’s readers are highly educated, widely read, and well informed about the field of social innovation.
-They want to be provoked, surprised, and presented with memorable information and rigorous analysis.
-They don’t want long-winded arguments, insider jargon, or excessively narrow and technical writing.
+Our readers are highly educated, widely read, and well informed about the field of social innovation.
+They want to be provoked, surprised, and enlightened.
+They don’t want to read long-winded arguments, insider jargon, or narrowly technical writing.

-SSIR’s editorial interests are decidedly cross-sector; we cover individuals and organizations whose work is embedded in or has impact on the business, nonprofit, and governmental sectors.
-We are especially interested in cross-sector solutions to global problems.
+SSIR’s editorial focus is decidedly cross-sector.
+We cover individuals and organizations whose work has impact on the business, nonprofit, and governmental sectors, and we have a special interest in cross-sector solutions to global problems.

 Who reads SSIR?

-SSIR’s readers are actively engaged in solving a wide variety of the world’s problems.
-About 25 percent work in education, another 25 percent work in human services (such as food and housing), 15 percent work in health, and the remaining 35 percent work in the environment, foreign affairs, economic development, human rights, arts, and other fields.
+SSIR readers are actively engaged in solving a wide variety of social, environmental, and organizational problems.
+About 25 percent of work in education, about 25 percent work in human services (such as food and housing), about 15 percent work in health, and the remaining 35 percent work in environmental protection, foreign affairs, economic development, human rights, the arts, and other fields.